Bank of America's lagging loan growth overshadows profit gains

 By contrast, JPMorgan Chase & Co (JPM.N) reported a 6 percent rise in loans and Citigroup Inc (C.N) reported a 4 percent increase.

-Bank of America shares were 2.6 percent lower at $27.71 in midday trading.
+Bank of America shares were 48 cents lower at $27.98 shortly after midday.

 The fees it generates from advising on mergers dropped 26 percent in the quarter, as did those from underwriting bond offerings.
 Its sales and trading revenue fell 5 percent.